mrdrozdov-github/pytorch-extras/README.md

 ### [expand_along](#expand_along)

 `expand_along(var, mask)` - Useful for selecting a dynamic amount of items from different indexes using a byte mask.
+This is a bit like [numpy.repeat](https://docs.scipy.org/doc/numpy/reference/generated/numpy.repeat.html).

     import torch
     import torch_extras